RobTillaart/INA226/README.md

 #### Configuration

+**Note:**
+The internal conversions runs in the background in the device.
-Note: the conversion time runs in the background and if done value is stored in a register.
+If a conversion is finished the measured value is stored in the appropriate register.
-The core functions read from the registers, so they are not blocked.
+The last obtained values can always be read from the registers, so they will not block.
-They return the same value if no new data is available / ready.
+Result can be that you get the very same value if no new data is available yet.
+This is especially true if you increase the number of samples.
+(See also discussion in INA219 issue 11).

+Using more samples reduces the noise level, but one will miss the faster changes in voltage or current.
+Depending on your project needs you can choose one over the other.

+As a rule of thumb one could take the time between two I2C reads of a register as an upper limit.
+This would result in a fresh measurement every time one reads the register.
+NB it is always possible to average readings fetched from the device in your own code.

 - **bool reset()** software power on reset.
 This implies calibration with **setMaxCurrentShunt()** needs to be redone.